mantrabrain/modify-login/readme.txt

 If you forget your custom login endpoint, you have several options to regain access:

-1. **Try the default endpoint**: First, try using the default "setup" endpoint (yourdomain.com/setup) as it may still work if you haven't changed it.
+1. **Try the default endpoint**: First, try using the default "setup" endpoint (yourdomain.com/setup or yourdomain.com/?setup [As per your permalink structure]) as it may still work if you haven't changed it.

 2. **Check the database**: Your login endpoint is stored in the WordPress options table.
 If you have database access, you can find it in the `modify_login_settings` option or `modify_login_login_endpoint` option.